-The Department of Information Studies has a well-established reputation for research in the field of library and information studies, which is demonstrated in the results of Research Excellence Frameworks.
+The Department of Information Studies has a well-established reputation for research in the field of library and information studies.

 Digital innovation and developments change the way people and organisations interact, and bring opportunities and challenges for libraries, information services, museums and archives.

 The structure and content of our degree schemes encourage an appreciation of how research evidence should inform professional practice.
 Policy research is therefore significant.
 The vocational nature of the Department requires that we maintain links with and show leadership in developments related to professional practice.

 The Department has research interests across the subject areas of information studies, archives and records management.

 - Information society including digital inclusion and social inclusion, information disclosure, privacy and employer surveillance of social networking sites.